Last Updated on March 21, 2026 by James Hartley

 ❌ Entity Setup Is Wrong When:

-• Speed required: Entity = 6 months.
+- Speed required: Entity = 6 months.
 Deel = 48 hours.
-If you need someone to start next week, there is no choice.
+No choice if you need someone next week.

 Option 2: Deel EOR — 48-Hour Compliant Hire